DanielePaganoDritto/aws_lambda_enable_termination_protection/README.md

 &nbsp;

-** N.B The example ARN above refers to the Topic ARN for Cloud Team Notifications configured in the Core Services account.
+** N.B The example ARN above refers to the Topic ARN to use for sending the SNS notification.
 Change it accordingly when creating the Lambda function on any different account. **